vbalalian/roman_coins_data_pipeline/README.md

 ### [Web Scraper](web_scraping/web_scraper.py)

 Scrapes data on coins from the Roman Empire from wildwinds.com, and loads the data into a postgres server.
 Due to the required 30-second delay between page requests, scraping takes several hours to complete; the data is loaded into the server as it arrives.
+Stateful scraping allows data ingestion to continue where it left off in the case of a shutdown.

 ### [API](api/main.py)

 Serves data from the roman coins dataset, and allows data ingestion via POST endpoint.
 Data is continuously added during web scraping.

 ## To Run:
 **(Requires Docker with Docker Compose)**